Can Facial Recognition Prevent Synthetic Identity Theft?

 How do businesses safeguard their data from hackers?

 Companies safeguard their data from hackers using numerous levels of protection.
-These include using strong encryption for data in transit and at rest, as well as deploying firewalls and intrusion detection systems.
-Multi-factor authentication and strong access restrictions are also important for reducing illegal access.
+These include using strong encryption for data in transit and at rest and deploying firewalls and intrusion detection systems.
+Multi-factor authentication and strong access restrictions are also crucial for reducing illegal access.

 Conclusion